matos-hayrapetyan/gallery-images/readme.txt

 *   **Title**
 * Title Font Size: Set the title font size
 * Title Font Color: Choose the color of the title
-* Overlay Background Color: Choose the overlay color of the title of the gallery thumbnail
+* Overlay Background Color: Choose the overlay color of the title of the thumbnail
-* Title Background Transparency: For gallery title set the level of background transparency
+* Title Background Transparency: Title set the level of background transparency

 *   **Container Style**
 * Box Has background:  Click to have background for the thumbnail
-* Box background:  For the gallery set the color of surrounded box
+* Box background: Set the color of surrounded box
 * Box Use shadow: Click if you need to have shadows in the box
 * Box padding: Set the distance between the box and images in thumbnail

 *   **Ratings Styles**